kgoras1/BRC_ML/README.md

-# Breast Cancer Molecular Subtyping from Whole Slide Images using Computational pathology foundation model
+# Breast Cancer Molecular Subtyping from Whole Slide Images using Computational Pathology Foundation Model

 This repository contains the code and experimental pipeline for our study on **annotation-free and weakly supervised classification of breast cancer molecular subtypes (LumA, LumB, Basal, HER2) from histopathology whole slide images (WSI)**.